MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M02_L02_Configure_Agents_And_Agent_Pools_for_Secure_Pipelines.md

 #### Task 2: Configure the security group

-1. Select the new group to display its **Permissions** tab.
+1. In the web browser window displaying the Azure Devops portal, select the new group to display its **Permissions** tab.

-1. Deny unnecessary permissions for the group, such as **Rename team project**, **Permanently delete work items**, or any other permissions you don't want the group to have since it is used only for the agent pool.
+1. Deny unnecessary permissions for the group, such as **Rename team project**, **Permanently delete work items**, or any other permissions you don't want the group to have since we assume it will be used only for the agent pool.

    ![Screenshot showing the security group settings.](media/security-group-settings.png)